 Why is it important to ask for help at work?

-Despite those aspects of work cultures, asking for help at work is important for our wellbeing, our stress levels, and our future work.
+Asking for help at work is a good thing.
+It’s important for our wellbeing, our stress levels, and our future work.

 - Second, asking for help at work saves time and prevents rework.
 We fear asking for assistance because we don’t want to feel incompetent at work.
 However, by asking for clearer instructions or suggestions on how to complete a task, we end up saving time in the long run.